Kawoogie/tcfptransformers/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This package is a custom Python package for handling the data in the TCFP protocol.
+This Python package contains custom tranformers for Scikit-Learn pipelines to work with the TCFP protocol.
+The transformers are meant to modify and prepare the data of the TCFP protocol for input into a machine learning model.
+The transformers have been written so that they can be incorportated into a pipeline.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>